 The copper IUD releases a small amount of copper into the uterus.
 The copper makes it harder for sperm to reach the egg.
 The device works for at least 10 years.

 The progestin IUD releases a hormone called progestin.
 It causes changes in the uterus to help prevent pregnancy.
 The device works for 3 to 5 years, depending on which device is chosen.
 It may be recommended for women who have anemia or heavy and painful periods.

 IUDs have thin strings that hang from the opening of the uterus into the vagina.
 This lets you check that the IUD stays in place.

-May not work in women who have an abnormally-shaped uterus.
+It may not work in women who have an abnormally shaped uterus.

 Progestin IUD may cause light periods or no periods at all (irregular bleeding or spotting is possible and normal during first 3 to 6 months).

-If a sexually transmitted infection is acquired with an IUD in place symptoms may be more severe.
+If you get a sexually transmitted infection with an IUD in place, symptoms may be more severe.